 This study highlights one issue you might face when you’re using interleaved practice: you might feel like you’re doing worse than before.
 But that’s okay!
 If you feel like you’re somewhat struggling, then you are on the right path.

-How to Interleave
+How to Interleave on Modacity

 For this example, we’ll interleave this warm-up routine: